mouellet/vaadin-stackpanel/README.md

 ## Release notes

-### Version 0.0.1-SNAPSHOT
+### Version 0.0.1
 - Initial release

+### Version 0.0.2
+- Added toggle icon functionality

 ## Roadmap

 This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
-That said, the following features are planned for upcoming releases:
-- Openen/Closed indicator (icon) left or right alignable

 ## Issue tracking